-In a video that’s making the rounds again on the Internet , the U.S. Marine Corps Silent Drill Platoon puts on an impeccable performance at the Pepsi Center in Denver.
-The U.S. Marine Corps Silent Drill Platoon performed during half-time at an Denver Nuggets NBA game.
+In a video that made the rounds again on the Internet, the U.S. Marine Corps Silent Drill Platoon puts on an impeccable performance at the Pepsi Center in Denver.
+The U.S. Marine Corps Silent Drill Platoon performed during half-time at a Denver Nuggets NBA game.

 The precision and grace is simply unmatched.
 Many outside of the D.C. area have never heard of this group, but they stole the show at the game and have gotten plenty of attention from this amazing video.